melissa-pan/melissa-pan.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm a first-year Ph.D. student at UC Berkeley, advised by [Matei Zaharia](https://people.eecs.berkeley.edu/~matei/), affliated with [Sky Computing Lab](https://sky.cs.berkeley.edu/).
-My research focuses on **introducing sustainability as a first-order optimization objective** along with **effiency** in large-scale machine learning and data center systems.
+I'm a first-year Ph.D. student at UC Berkeley, advised by Prof. [Matei Zaharia](https://people.eecs.berkeley.edu/~matei/) and affiliated with the [Sky Computing Lab](https://sky.cs.berkeley.edu/).
+My research focuses on **sustainability as a first-order optimization objective** alongside **efficiency** in large-scale machine learning and data center systems.
 Broadly, I'm interested in:
-1. machine learning systems
+1. Machine learning systems
-2. data center computing
+2. Data center computing
-3. distribted systems
+3. Distributed systems

-Before coming to Berkeley, I completed my Master’s degree at Carnegie Mellon University (CMU), where I was fortunate to work with [Akshitha Sriraman](https://users.ece.cmu.edu/~asrirama/).
+Before coming to Berkeley, I completed my Master’s degree at Carnegie Mellon University (CMU), where I was very fortunate to work with Prof. [Akshitha Sriraman](https://users.ece.cmu.edu/~asrirama/).
 My Master’s research centered on developing sustainable resource management techniques for microservices in hyperscale data centers.

 I graduated from the University of Toronto with a Bachelor’s degree in Computer Engineering.
-While there, I was advised by [Steve Mann](https://www.ece.utoronto.ca/people/mann-s/) on wearables for prosopagnosia.
+While there, I was advised by Prof. [Steve Mann](https://www.ece.utoronto.ca/people/mann-s/) on wearables for prosopagnosia.
 In between my academic pursuits, I spent ~3 years as a software engineer at IBM working on Db2 database core engine development, specifically on availability features such as backup, restore, and recovery.

 Please feel free reach out for research, collaborations, or a casual chat, especially if you are a junior, disadvantaged, or underrepresented student.
 The best way to reach me is via email:
 **[melissapan]@berkeley.edu**